grewek/FPGA_Sandbox/README.md

 Are the actual Projects and will contain all sources and other necessary stuff

 All Projects will be developed in their own branches and then merged into main!

+## Issues

+The FPGA Devboard is dead after flashing the example from their Website... so i will fallback into simulation...i wasted the whole weekend trying to get the FPGA to run again but no luck...